About Us > Resources

 Do I need to be present during the fence installation?

-It is highly recommended that you be present when the crew Foreman arrives the first day of your project, so you can walk the fence lines with him and point out any “hot button” issues that might be on your mind.
-The Foreman will have been briefed about your project before arriving, so he may have some questions and/or issues he wants to talk over with you as well.
-After the initial 10-20 minute chat, it’s not usually necessary for you to remain home.
-However, all our Foremen are extremely approachable, respectful and willing to please, so you are encouraged to consistently communicate throughout the fence project.
+It is highly recommended that you are home when the crew Foreman arrives on the first day.
+This allows you to walk the fence line together and discuss any important details before work begins.
+The Foreman will already have notes about your project, but he may have additional questions or items to confirm with you.
+After this initial 10-20 minute meeting, it is usually not necessary for you to remain home.
+Our Foremen are professional, approachable, and great communicators, so you are always welcome to check in or ask questions throughout the project.

 Are my buried irrigation lines potentially a problem with my fence install?